-From day one, Diamond realized the entire Meredith community valued the work of students.
+From day one, Barb realized the entire Meredith community valued the work of students.
 Whether it was work being done in the Chemistry Department or through research, she saw hard work recognized by faculty and staff and each opportunity led to another.

 “When I changed my major to chemistry, I thought this is going to be really hard and as I went through the higher-level classes, I realized ‘I understand this’ and it really surprised me.
 At first, I thought I might not be smart enough and I’m not going to get this.
 When I look back, I’m like ‘wow’, I did all that.
 I studied Quantum Mechanics!
 I presented at a national conference!
 I couldn’t even imagine that I would be studying what I was studying when I started school.”

 Receiving an award on Celebrating Student Achievement Day at the end of her freshman year built Barbara’s confidence and made her realize she should continue her new direction.
 The support from everyone on campus played a significant role in her increasing confidence.
-Advisers and professors were always encouraging her desire to try new things.
+Advisors and professors were always encouraging her desire to try new things.

 “The support is genuine and you can feel that they want you to do well after leaving Meredith.”